mitch-seymour/rpu-connect/README.md

 ```

 ## Starting the Services
-There are a few moving parts here, including a database, Redpanda, and Redpanda Connect.
-But we have already pre-configured these services for you in a Docker compose environment.
+There are a few moving parts required to get our notification service off the ground.
+Our technical stack includes a database, Redpanda, and Redpanda Connect.

-You can start all of the services needed for this tutorial with the following command.
+We have already pre-configured these services for you in a Docker compose environment, and you can start them by running the following command.

 ```sh
 docker-compose up -d